3 Best Ways to Backup Your iPhone Messages

 3. Select your device and view the General tab.

-4. Ensure that "Back up all the data on your iPhone to this Mac" is checked (and check "Encrypt local backup" if you want to backup passwords and sensitive personal data).
+4. Ensure that "Back up all the data on your iPhone to this Mac" is checked.

 5. Click "Back up Now" and keep your iPhone connected while the backup is in progress.
 Backup iPhone messages with Finder